ejensen2197/CSCI-4061-Autograder/README.md

 How to compile the program:

-Assmptions made outside of the document:
+Assumptions made outside of the document:

 Group Information:
     Group #12
         Ethan Jensen    jens2543
-        Noah Zahart
+        Noah Zahrt      zahrt003
         Eric Nguyen     nguy4911

 Contributions of Each Member: